-Why the Health Care Provider Presses Your Belly
+Why the Healthcare Provider Presses Your Belly

-Health care providers use 2 different ways to examine your belly:
+Healthcare providers use two ways to look at your belly: